bodya4243/online-book-store/README.md

 Username: `bob@example.com`
 Password: `secure123`

-* Using the JWT Token
-Include the JWT token in the Authorization header of your requests:
+* Include the JWT token in the Authorization header of your requests: `Authorization: Bearer your-jwt-token`

-* Authorization: Bearer your-jwt-token

 ## Postman Collection